otalk/otalk-im-client/README.md

 # Kaiwa

 Kaiwa is an open source web client for XMPP.
-Kaiwa is a fork of otalk by &yet (https://github.com/otalk for more code).
+Kaiwa is a fork of Otalk, a prototype application created by &yet (https://github.com/otalk for more code).

 ![Screenshot](http://getkaiwa.com/assets/img/header.png)